 - Lack of physical activity.

 A physical examination would reveal tenderness in the area of the sciatic notch.

-The diagnosis is largely clinical and is one of exclusion.
-Other causes of sciatica should be ruled out.
+Because the symptoms overlap with other causes of sciatica, the diagnosis is largely clinical and is one of exclusion.
+Other causes of sciatica need to be ruled out.

 Treatment of Piriformis Syndrome

 The treatment of Piriformis syndrome depends on the severity of the symptoms and varies from individual to individual.